 Babies are vulnerable.
 Besides crying, they have few ways of expressing their needs.

 As a mother, you want to be sure that your baby is well-feed, safe, and healthy, so it’s only natural to worry about whether there’s something you’re missing.

-Read on to discover six essential pieces of advice for new mothers.
+To help relieve some of that new mom stress, read on to discover six essential pieces of advice for new mothers.